luker983/Privilege-Escalation-Lab/README.md

 ### Cron
 The first thing you might notice is that the *level0* user has an extremely restricted shell.
-To see what shell you're running in:
+To see what shell you're running in, run:
 ```
 echo $0
 ```